ioBroker/ioBroker/doc/STATE_ROLES.md

 *common.type=boolean, common.write=false*

 The difference of *Indicators* from *Sensors* is that indicators will be shown as small icon.
 Sensors as a real value.
 So the indicator may not be alone in the channel.
-It must be some other main state inside channel.
+It must be some other main state inside a channel.

 * indicator
 * indicator.alarm       - same as indicator.maintenance.alarm
 * indicator.alarm.fire  - fire detected
 * indicator.alarm.flood - flood detected
 * indicator.alarm.secure - door or window is opened
 * indicator.connected   - used only for instances.
-Use indicator.reachable for devices
+Use `indicator.reachable` for devices
 * indicator.lowbat      - true if low battery
 * indicator.maintenance - indicates system warnings/errors, alarms, service messages, battery empty or stuff like that
 * indicator.maintenance.alarm
 * indicator.maintenance.lowbat
 * indicator.maintenance.unreach
 * indicator.reachable   - If device is online
-* indicator.working     - indicates that the target systems is executing something, like blinds or lock opening.
+* indicator.working     - indicates that the target systems are executing something, like blinds or lock opening.

 ## Levels (numbers, read-write)